Undergraduate Academics

 FILM 3489

-In this course, students will develop animation and micro storytelling skills by focusing on the process of creating frame-by -frame digital drawings and keyframe movement for animation.
-This course is essentially an introduction to both the professional digital software, Harmony by Toon Boom, and the process of digital drawing and rotoscoping.
-Instruction will be based in the software, Toon Boom Harmony Premium, and will include line style, visualization, character development, continuity, timing, and compositing.
-All of the production steps required to develop simple 2D digital animations will be demonstrated and applied through exercises aimed at the production of a single animated scene.
-Participants will develop and refine their personal style through exercises in digital animation and assignments directed at increasing visual understanding.
-Digitally-drawn images (with the option to include live action and photographs) will be assembled in sync to sound.
-Compositing exercises will cover a wide range of motion graphics, including green screen, keyframing, timeline effects, 2D and 3D space, layering, and pose-by-pose movement.
-This one-semester class will provide students with a working knowledge of the emerging and highly efficient software Harmony, recently adopted by the film and TV animation industry.
-Conference projects involve each student’s production of a single, refined animated scene.
-Students interested in then continuing in 2D digital animation in the spring semester will be encouraged to take the subsequent Intermediate/Advanced 2D Animation course.
+In this course, students will develop animation and micro storytelling skills by focusing on the process of creating frame-by-frame digital drawings and keyframe movement for animation.
+This course will serve as an introduction to both the professional digital software Harmony by Toon Boom and the process of digital drawing and character movement.
+Instruction will include line style, visualization, character development, continuity, timing, and compositing.
+All production steps required to develop simple, 2D digital animations will be demonstrated and applied through exercises aimed at the production of a single animated scene.
+Students will develop and refine their personal style through exercises in digital animation and assignments directed at increasing visual understanding.
+Students will learn about body mechanics and motion flow in the development of animated characters and backgrounds through techniques that include walk cycles, rotating forms, transformations, holds, smear frames, squash and stretch, weight, and resistance.
+Additional instruction will include techniques in pencil-test animation, camera and layer animated movements, color palettes, and lip syncing.
+This course will provide students with a working knowledge of the emerging and highly efficient software Harmony, recently adopted by the film and television animation industry.
+The final project will involve each student’s production of a single, refined animated scene.

 Faculty